Last Updated on April 26, 2026

 Kensington – Close to the Natural History Museum, V&A, Science Museum, and Hyde Park.
 Nearest tubes are Kensington.
 About 15 minutes by tube to Buckingham Palace.

 Marylebone walkable to Regent’s Park, Madame Tussauds, Sherlock Holmes Museum.
-Neareat tubes are Marlyebone and Baker Street.
+Nearest tubes are Marlyebone and Baker Street.

-Canary Wharf is also a great option where there are 4 star hotels at more competitve rates and fast Tube access to central London.
+Canary Wharf is also a great option where there are 4 star hotels at more competitive rates and fast Tube access to central London.

 Are there family hotels in London with interconnecting rooms?